wilkosonng/triviabot/README.md

 - `/listsets` - Lists up to 10 question sets that match the given query.
 - `/setinfo` - Provides information and data on the given question set.

+### Profiles and Statistics

+- `/leaderboard` - Shows the current leaderboard in a given stat, toggleable between time periods.
+- `/profile` - Displays the profile statistics of a given user.

 ### Playing Trivia

 - `/startgame` - Starts a text channel-based game.